microsoft/Mastering-the-Marketplace/docs/partner-center/saas.md

 <a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2196250">Video</a>

 You may have started your online presence in the commercial marketplace with a simple listing to advertise your services.
 This does not, however, create a transactable offer that can be sold through the marketplace.
 This video shows how to convert your existing listing into a fully transactable SaaS Offer.

+## Reporting and Insights for Multi-year SaaS Offers

+<a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2215839">Video</a>

+This module walks through reporting for multi-year SaaS and the reporting widgets available that display information about subscriptions, orders and pricing models including growth trends over time.

+Additionally, various downloadable formats including CSV and PDFs for detailed reporting are explained in detail.